nuuuwan/news_lk3_data/README.md

 ---

-### Most law students female, but lady President’s Counsels not to be seen: Eran
+### Most law students female, but lady President’s Counsel not to be seen: Eran

 *2024-06-05 18:00:00* · [`economynextcom`](https://economynext.com/most-law-students-female-but-lady-presidents-counsels-not-to-be-seen-eran-166374/) · `en`